Outcome Questionnaire 45: Scoring

 Points are assigned for each response using the following scoring rubric: Never (0), Rarely (1), Sometimes (2), Frequently (3), and Almost Always (4).
 Individual subscales are totaled using addition, after reverse-coding procedures are performed.
 Higher scores indicate more severe distress and functional impairment.
 The Symptom Distress subscale contains 25 items, and scores range from 0 to 100.
 The Interpersonal Relations subscale contains 11 items, and scores range from 0 to 44.
 The Social Role subscale contains 9 items, and scores range from 0 to 36.
 A total score (TOT) is calculated by summing the subscales, and scores range from 0 to 180.
 The instrument's administration and scoring manual provides thresholds for clinically significant distress and impairment, and for reliable change.

+Use in research

+The OQ-45 has been used in research on enhancing psychotherapy and counseling treatment effects, evaluating the effectiveness of therapists over time, and assessing the effectiveness of mental health agencies.
+A study published in 2025 analyzed data from 456 clients who took 5,917 sessions of low-fee online counseling at the Sentio Counseling Center and found "sessions where the therapist reviewed the client’s OQ score beforehand (rather than after hand) showed significantly larger symptom improvement by the next session than sessions without such a review" and therapists "who reviewed client OQ scores more frequently before (rather than after) therapy sessions achieved faster client symptom recovery across all clients."